In this video, I explain what risk parameters you can find in MT4 Local Trade Copier and how to use them.

 Auto-adjusting lot size between accounts of different currencies

 In a situation where Master account and Client account are in different currencies, the LTC trade copier may adjust the lot size according to the current rate to preserve the same percentage risk/gain of a trade.

 Client EA is set to use RiskRatioServer=1 to reserve the same percentage risk/gain of each trade.

-Master sends 1.0 lot from USD account and Client receives it as 1.18 lot to an EUR account.
+Master sends 1.0 lot from USD account and Client receives it as 1.18 lot to a EUR account.

-Here’s an explanation why the lot size is bigger even though the size of accounts are the same.
+Here’s an explanation of why the lot size is bigger even though the size of accounts is the same.

 Client EA will treat its size as 117,730 USD when calculating lot size for a trade from USD master account.
 So it turns out the client account is bigger by 1.1773 than the Master account.